suzannepk/mpi_parallel/README.md

     double *b_local = malloc(chunk * sizeof(double));

-    // Only rank 0 initializes the full vectors if (rank == 0) {
+    // Only rank 0 initializes the full vectors
+   // We use malloc to get access to the heap memory, so each MPI process can allocate a chunk of data at runtime,
+   // since stack arrays are limited in size and not suitable for dynamic, distributed work.
+    if (rank == 0) {
         a = malloc(N * sizeof(double));   // Allocate memory for vector a
         b = malloc(N * sizeof(double));   // Allocate memory for vector b